zhaozg/lua-ipc/README.md

 file-like object from a Lua string.
 It shares most of the code for file handling with the `ipc.shm` and `ipc.mmap` modules, and it is often useful -- that's why it is here.
-It has exactly the same methods as the shared memory or mmap handles (except you not allowed to `write`).
+It has exactly the same methods as the shared memory or mmap handles (except you are not allowed to `write`).

 The following function is provided: